-Although it is a good supplemental approach, the best way to go about watering your tillandsia, is with weekly soakings or baths.
-Depending upon your particular environment, submerging your tillandsia once or twice a week, for 20 minutes to an hour or so, is the best way to keep it well-watered.
-After submerging, be sure to give it a good shake an/or turn it upside down to dry, so the water doesn’t sit in the crown–which can cause its core to rot.
+Although it is a good supplemental approach, the best way to go about watering most tillandsia, is with weekly soakings or baths.
+Depending upon the particular environment and variety, submerging your tillandsia once or twice a week, for 20 minutes to an hour or so, is the best way to keep it well-watered.
+After submerging, be sure to give it a good shake and turn your air plant upside down to completely dry, so water doesn’t sit in the crown, which can cause its core to rot.

 Although these tropical and subtropical gems do like a certain level of humidity, adequate air circulation is also important to a happy air plant.
 Enclosed terrariums are not the best idea, as the air tends to be too stagnate and wet, which can quickly lead to rotting.